nktknshn/go-ergo-handler/README.md

 ## About

-This library can help you building robust type-safe HTTP-handlers from reusable middlewares.
+This library can help you build robust, type-safe HTTP-handlers from reusable middlewares.

+## Concept

+You define parsers (basically middleware functions) that extract values from the `http.Request` and place them into the context.
+Before a handler is invoked, the chain of parsers is executed.
+If any parser fails, an error is returned, and the handler is not called.
+This process is similar to Either monad chaining in Functional Programming.
+By the time the handler is invoked, you can be confident that all required values have been successfully parsed and validated (if necessary).
+Golang generics provide a type-safe and ergonomic experience, with all type casting handled internally.

 ## Installation